 These long-term relationships have allowed us to innovate together with our customers to meet evolving demands.
 For example, we have developed zeolite-based catalysts that are an effective and efficient method to reduce pollutants from heavy- and light-duty diesel engines and enable our customers to meet increasingly stringent vehicle emission standards worldwide.
 In personal care applications, we have collaborated with leading consumer products companies over a number of years to develop a family of gentle silica-based dentifrice abrasives that produce more effective cleaning toothpastes.
 In addition, our proprietary silica catalyst has enabled development of a high strength high-density polyethylene ("HDPE") resin that is used for making lightweight plastic gasoline tanks for automobiles.
-While we believe we are well positioned to capitalize on future innovation opportunities, the constantly evolving needs of our customers make it difficult to predict the pace or scope of future innovation opportunities.

-Long-Term, High-Quality Customer Relationship
+Long-Term, High-Quality Customer Relationships

 We collaborate with leading multinational companies that often seek global solutions.
 Our customers include large industrial companies such as BASF, Honeywell, and 3M, and global catalyst producers such as Albemarle and W.R.
 Grace.
 We also supply catalysts to leading chemical and petrochemical producers such as BASF, Dow Chemical, Lucite, LyondellBasell, and Shell.
 We supply personal care ingredients and additives to leading consumer products companies such as Unilever and Colgate-Palmolive.
-We have long-term relationships with our top ten customers, based on 2018 sales, that average more than 50 years.
-In addition, our customer base is diversified, with our top ten customers in 2018 representing approximately 23% of our sales for the year endedDecember 31, 2018 and no customer representing more than 4% of our sales during this period.
-However, the percentage of our sales generated by our top customers may increase in the future as a result of changes in industry dynamics or shifts in customer demand and contracts.
+We have long-term relationships with our top ten customers, based on 2019 sales, that average more than 50 years.
+In addition, our customer base is diversified, with our top ten customers in 2019 representing approximately 25% of our sales for the year endedDecember 31, 2019 and no customer representing more than 4% of our sales during this period.

-Pass-through of Raw Material Costs and Long Term Customer Arrangements
+Secured Contractual Pass-through of Raw Material Costs Support Stable Margins

 We have been able to mitigate the impact of raw material or energy price volatility using a variety of mechanisms, including hedging and raw material cost pass-through clauses in our sales contracts and other adjustment provisions.
-For the year ended December 31, 2018, approximately 40% of our Performance Chemicals sales (mostly comprised of sodium silicate sales) were derived from contracts that included raw material pass-through clauses.
-Most of our refining services contracts feature minimum volume protection and/or quarterly price adjustments for items such as commodity inputs, labor, the Chemical Engineering Plant Cost Index or natural gas.
-In 2018, approximately 80% of our refining services product group sales were sold under contracts that included some form of raw material pass-through clause.
-These price adjustments generally reflect our refining services actual cost structure in producing sulfuric acid, and tend to provide us with some protection against volatility in labor, fixed costs and raw material pricing.
+For the year ended December 31, 2019, approximately 30% of our Performance Chemicals sales (mostly comprised of sodium silicate sales) were derived from contracts that included raw material pass-through clauses.
+Most of our Refining Services contracts feature minimum volume protection and/or quarterly price adjustments for items such as commodity inputs, labor, the Chemical Engineering Plant Cost Index and natural gas.
+In 2019, approximately 90% of our Refining Services segment sales were sold under contracts that included some form of raw material pass-through clause.
+These price adjustments generally reflect our Refining Services actual cost structure in producing sulfuric acid, and tend to provide us with some protection against volatility in labor, fixed costs and raw material pricing.
 Freight expenses are generally passed through directly to customers.

 Our products are predominantly inorganic and carbon-free, and are produced from readily available raw materials such as industrial sand and soda ash, which prices have historically been less volatile than oil.
 We also use natural gas in our furnaces where our North American facilities have benefited from the plentiful supplies of shale gas.
-In addition, we have long-term supply contracts with many of our key raw materials suppliers across our product groups.
+In addition, we have long-term supply contracts with many of our key raw materials suppliers across all our business segments.